chauedwin/mf-algorithms/README.md

 you through the process.

 ## Usage
-First import `functions` from the package. `scipy.sparse` is also useful for creating toy sparse matrices to test the algorithms, thought we will manually generate factor matrices and multiply them to guarantee its rank.
+First import `functions` from the package. `scipy.sparse` is also useful for creating toy sparse matrices to test the algorithms, though we will manually generate factor matrices and multiply them to guarantee its rank.

 ```python
 >>> import numpy as np